Gingerbread Whoopie Pies With Brown Sugar Filling

 How To Make Gingerbread Whoopie Pies

-Yes, they last up to 3 months in the freezer!
-Just wrap each pie individually in plastic wrap to freeze them initially and then place them in a freezer bag.
-Let them thaw at room temperature.
+For longer storage, you can also freeze whoopie pies.
+To do so, wrap each pie individually in plastic wrap to freeze them initially and then place them in a freezer bag.
+Store them in the freezer for up to 3 months.

 Why Are My Whoopie Pies Sticky?